Evin Prison fire

 On 15 October 2022, starting around 10:00 local time, a series of incidents including a fire, explosions and automatic gun battles occurred in the Evin Prison in Tehran, Iran, continuing through to early morning 16 October 2022.
 At least eight inmates died, and 57 others were injured according to Iranian government sources.
-An IRIB reporter stated that 40 people had died and then corrected herself.

 Background

 Evin prison is located in a residential and commercial area known as Evin, next to the Saadat Abad district.
 There is a large park area with a popular upscale teahouse and restaurant located immediately next to it.
 Photography in front of and around the prison is illegal.
 The prison is known to hold political activists, journalists and those facing security related charges, as well as dual and foreign nationals.
 It also has a long history of holding political prisoners and those with ties to Western governments that can be used as bargaining chips in international negotiations, and has been charged by human rights groups with abusing inmates.

 Mehdi Rafsanjani (son of former Iranian president Akbar Hashemi Rafsanjani), who was on a regular Wednesday-to-Friday furlough from Evin Prison, where he was serving a sentence for financial corruption, was told on Wednesday 12 October not to return to the prison until after Saturday 15 October.
 On 13 and 14 October 2022, riot police banged their batons on the cell doors of prisoners in Evin Prison and cried "Allahu akbar!
 (God is great!)".